zachstence/SchedulerSimulator/README.md

 for a different iteration.
 These files can then easily be imported into a spreadsheet application to make [graphs](graphs/) like I have included on this repo.

+## Report
+I have wrriten a [short report](report.pdf) detailing my observations based on the output of my code and the graphs I have genereated.